Release Process

 git push origin v1.2.4

-4. Monitor Workflow
+4. Monitor Workflows

-5. Verify Release
+5. Verify Release (Draft)

 Once the workflow completes: